enqueuer-land/enqueuer/README.md

 A subscription is an "under demand" event.
 It **reacts** whereas a [publisher](#publisher) **acts**.
 This means that it is not triggered by enqueuer itself.
 Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that was passed to the subscription.
 Every subscription has its own properties, depending on its protocol and implementation.
-But they all have these properties.
+But they all, usually, have these properties.

 **name**\
-Optional, describes what the subscription is supposed to do.
+Describes what the subscription is supposed to do.

     name: subscription action

+**type**\
+Key tag to identify which subscription will be instantiated

+    type: http

 **avoid**\
 Identifies whether or not this subscription should not receive any message.
 Defaults to false.